 - Artificial Intelligence is technology built to be able to mimic what a human can say, think and do.
 Machine learning is a simple subset of AI and is a technical process that finds patterns in data, then predicts probable outcomes from it.

 - Automation is software that follows pre-programmed ‘rules’, and is meant to let machines perform repetitive, monotonous tasks.

 Through the use of AI, businesses can make smarter decisions on where to better automate their processes.
-A study by ServiceNow shows companies who have begun automating their business, where those with more than 20% revenue growth are 61% automated on average and others with flat or negative growth are only 35% automated.
+A study by ServiceNow shows companies with more than 20% revenue growth are 61% automated on average and others with flat or negative growth are only 35% automated.
 Other conditional benefits include increased productivity, better business efficiency, and better employee task delegation on issues such as company growth.
 Automation helps mow down all sorts of data the same way termites chow down on wood.
 The next few sections will cover the key areas AI and Automation impact business.

 A business that uses automation software and a powerful CRM help create more efficient customer interactions and increase overall productivity.
 For internal departments like Accounting, workers can use automation for syncing bank feeds and integrating payments.
 This dramatically reduces the workload of clerical and bookkeeping staff, while allowing businesses more timely access to accurate financial information.
 A research study done by Xero, a New Zealand based software company, suggests that by 2020, accounting automation tools will be commonplace for finance professionals to help them add value to businesses.
 The end result will be a more efficient, cost-effective business and a more productive workforce.